SilenZcience/cat_win/DOCUMENTATION.md

 Whitespace Chars like Spaces and Tabs will be wrapped with quotes.
 The Output will be sorted by the Frequency of Occurrence starting with the most common Char.
 In Addition the used Files will be displayed beforehand.
-Using this Argument in uppercase (--CC, --CHARCOUNT) will ONLY display this Message and stop Code execution.
+Using this Argument in Uppercase (--CC, --CHARCOUNT) will ONLY display this Message and stop Code Execution.

 ```console
 > catw test.txt